Greece Moments Greece Moments

 Agios Georgios Beach

-💡 Neochori is usually only a transit station on the way south, but a short stop in the tranquil village is worthwhile.
-Above the large Agios Dimitrios church is the beautiful village square with its plane trees, where you can linger wonderfully.
-In the evening, the locals meet here and in summer there is a regular folk festival atmosphere.
+💡 Neochori is usually only a transit stop on the way south, but a short visit to this tranquil village is well worthwhile.
+Above the large Agios Dimitrios church is the beautiful village square with its plane trees, where you can linger at your leisure.
+In the evenings, the locals gather here, and in summer there is a regular folk festival atmosphere.

 Tsagarada, also known as Tsangarada, is without a doubt one of the most beautiful villages on the Pelion Peninsula.
-Built on a slope, in the middle of dense forests, you can look out over the deep blue Aegean Sea at an altitude of over 450 m.
+Built on a slope in the middle of dense forests, you can look out over the deep blue Aegean Sea from an altitude of over 450 m.
 Magnificent old mansions with slate roofs blend picturesquely into the lush green landscape.

 Pilion Griechenland Steinhaeuser Berge Meer